atlasphp/Atlas.Orm/README.md

 ?>
 ```

-If you do not load a _Record_ "with" a related, it will not be present in the _Record, and it will not be lazy-loaded for you later.
+If you do not load a _Record_ "with" a related, it will not be present in the _Record_, and it will not be lazy-loaded for you later.
 This means you need to think ahead as to exactly what you will need from the database.

 You can then address the _Record_'s underlying _Row_ columns and the related fields as properties.